What is an STP?

 What will happen to STPs in future years?

-STPs were never designed to answer every question facing health and care services.
-But they have been important in getting the right groups of people to think about what fundamental changes are needed locally.
+Sustainability and transformation partnerships were not designed to answer every question facing health and care services.
+But they are bringing together the right groups of people to think about what fundamental local changes are needed in every part of England.